cavort-konzepte-gmbh/pv-corr/.github/ISSUE_TEMPLATE/request.md

 ---
-name: Feature Request
+name: Request
 about: Suggest an idea for this project
-title: '[FEATURE] '
+title: ''
-labels: enhancement
+labels: ''
 assignees: ''
 ---